 Notes

-If you have a well-seasoned cast-iron skillet, these melts cook up great in them.
+If you have a well-seasoned cast-iron skillet, patty melts cook great in it.

 Stir the onions but not too frequently.
-Every few minutes or so will do the trick, as you want those onions to soften and brown on the edges.
-It can take up to 30-40 minutes to caramelize onions.
+Every few minutes or so will do the trick, as you want the onions to soften and brown on the edges.
+The process can take 30-40 minutes.

 Preheat the pan before adding the hamburger patty and sear those juices in.